scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 *****************************

-In most traditional parametric tests, there is an assumption that the sampling distribution has a particular shape (normal, f distribution, t distribution, etc).
+In most traditional parametric tests, there is an assumption that the sampling distribution has a particular shape (normal, f-distribution, t-distribution, etc).
 We use these distributions to test the null hypothesis; however, as discussed, the theoretical distributions are not approximated well when even small violations of assumptions occur.